Spain approves construction of about 300 renewable projects worth $18.4 billion

 Spain has established itself as a leader in renewable energy in Europe, capitalizing on its abundant sunshine and strong winds.

-As the country continues to set records in renewable energy production, it is now aiming to become a major producer of green hydrogen generated from renewable electricity.
+As the country continues to set records in renewable energy production, it aims to become a major producer of green hydrogen generated from renewable electricity.